Blumlaut/anticheese-anticheat/README.md

 These can be used by triggering them like following:
 	TriggerEvent("anticheese:SetComponentStatus", "Teleport", false)

-Triggering these events from the clientside is not recommended as these get disabled globally and not just for one player.
+These Events CAN NOT be called from the clientside
 ```

 # Bypass Checks